What's in a Link?

 Florida Statutes lay out the legal basis for bicyclists and pedestrians.
 Most of the transportation laws are based on a Uniform Traffic Code that is standard for most states.
 This is where we go for our understanding of the way things were intended.

-(NCBW) also known as bikewalk.org is probably best recognized as the organizer of the ProWalk ProBike Conference series.
+The National Center for Bicycling and Walking (NCBW) also known as bikewalk.org is probably best recognized as the organizer of the ProWalk ProBike Conference series.
 It's next conference is in September in Madison, WI.
 Oddly enough, primary sponsors of the conference are the National Highway Traffic Safety Administration (NHTSA, nit-seh) and the Federal Highway Administration (FHWA, feh-wah?) whom I generally regard to be from the dark side.
 Another big sponsor is Bikes Belong, an organization made up of bidnezz people from bicycle companies like Shimano, Trek and Specialized.
 In their own words:

 The next few links are pedestrian advocacy organizations that I don't know much about with the exception of Walkable Communities.
 Dan Burden was our very first DOT Bike/Ped Coordinator for the state of Florida and he was very good.
 He laid a solid groundwork in an environment that was not overly receptive to his purpose.
 He has since moved on and gotten a lucrative consulting gig travelling the country and advising cities on how to develop more walkable communities (hence the name).
 Feet First quotes Dan on their home page and I'm sure America Walks is intimately familiar with his work.

-is a diverse, nationwide coalition working to ensure safer communities and smarter transportation choices that enhance the economy, improve public health, promote social equity, and protect the environment.
+The Surface Transportation Policy Project is a diverse, nationwide coalition working to ensure safer communities and smarter transportation choices that enhance the economy, improve public health, promote social equity, and protect the environment.
 I know it best for it's "Mean Streets" report that found four of the top ten deadliest cities for pedestrians in the country are in Florida.

 The Association for Commuter Transportation had their Southeast Conference in Tallahassee a few years ago.
 We had some local advocacy that dovetailed with it but never got far.
 The local affiliate organization is CommuterServices of North Florida, the primary sponsor of Commuter Choices Week, an annual event that bribes drivers to ride the bus for a day in exchange for bagels and a T-shirt.
 The 2006 event is the week of September 22.
 I'll be promoting it shamelessly and trying to springboard people to real changes in their commuting habits.